cleaner-bot/website/docs/rules.md

 #### embed.asset

-Catches discord imposters by analyzing assets used in the embed.
+Catches Discord imposters by analyzing assets used in the embed.

 Action: `CHALLENGE`, `BLOCK`